 - Floor Hockey

 Break away from campus life with other students on an outdoor adventure!
 Outdoor Education provides students, faculty, and staff with the means to get active and learn about the natural world around them.
 From skill building workshops to overnight paddle excursions, there is something for all skill and interest levels!
 The Outdoor Engagement Center at 438 Stonemill Rd. is a one-stop-shop for outdoor equipment rentals and other resources.
 Our RecBike fleet provides an awesome, free option for exploring the local bike trails, parks, and recreation areas.
+Students can also access historic Old River Park, located less than a mile from the RecPlex, where they can paddle on the moat, explore the walking paths, or just relax in the serene outdoor environment.

 Another popular feature of Campus Recreation is the Sport Club Program.
-Currently, there are 30 recognized Sport Clubs on campus.
+Currently, there are nearly 30 recognized Sport Clubs on campus.
 The Sport Club Program offers students the opportunity to participate in a highly organized activity, while at the same time learning and developing new skills.
 Anyone interested in joining is encouraged to reach out to our Sports Clubs via their contact information listed here!